Summary and Schedule

 - macOS: Use the Terminal.
 You can find it in the Applications/Utilities folder or by searching for Terminal using Spotlight.

-Downloading data to the lesson folder
+Creating the lesson folder

 - Create a folder called python-ecology-lesson on your desktop